| The demise of the convertible, which had been predicted from time to time during the

 don't accomplish the same thing as a folding top, but most convertible fanciers will

+be more than pleased with the new arrangement.
 Two big pluses in favor of the panels are the protection they afford against

 thieves and vandals, and that they're unlikely to require replacement due to damage